radius-project/blog/radblog/content/posts/2025/in-place-upgrades/index.md

 type: blog
 ---

 Up until now, upgrading a Radius installation meant manually redeploying the control plane.
-This was cumbersome and risked downtime for your internal platform. **Beginning with Radius v0.50, we're excited to announce support for in-place upgrades of the Radius control plane.** Using the new `rad upgrade` command, platform engineers can now upgrade a running Radius control plane to a new version without rebuilding their environments or disrupting running applications.
+This was cumbersome and risked downtime for your internal platform. **Beginning with Radius v0.50, we're excited to announce support for in-place upgrades of the Radius control plane.** Using the new `rad upgrade` command, platform engineers can now upgrade a running Radius control plane to a new version without rebuilding their Environments or disrupting running applications.
 This enhancement makes it much easier to keep up with new Radius releases in production, thanks to built-in safety checks and a rollback capability.

 In this post, we'll walk through how the new in-place upgrade feature works and how to use the `rad upgrade` and `rad rollback` commands to upgrade safely.
 For a more detailed step-by-step guide, check out the official [How-To: Upgrade Radius on Kubernetes](https://docs.radapp.io/guides/operations/kubernetes/kubernetes-upgrade/) and [How-To: Rollback Radius on Kubernetes](https://docs.radapp.io/guides/operations/kubernetes/kubernetes-rollback/) in the documentation.